 Daniel Deronda was George Eliot’s last book and her most controversial because of her sympathetic view of the plight of the Jews and the beginning Zionist movement.
-Set in Eliot’s own time, the 1860’s, the author presents an aristocratic degenerate English society marked by racial and religious prejudice.
-The story centers on two main characters — a compassionate adopted son of a wealthy man who searches for his true identity, and a haughty, beautiful young woman who makes a drastic mistake.
-Both characters, who become friends, must change their perceptions of the world and of themselves and seek personal and moral growth.
+Set in Eliot’s own time, the 1860’s, the author presents an aristocratic decaying English society marked by religious prejudice.
+The story centers on two main characters – a compassionate adopted son of a wealthy man who searches for his true identity and a haughty, beautiful young woman who makes a drastic mistake.
+Both characters must change their perceptions of the world and of themselves and seek personal and moral growth.

 A WEEK / MONDAY / 10:30am to 12:00pm